 Unlike the previous Adobe Photoshop blog where the printer interface is all controlled with the program.
 GIMP relies more upon the preexisting settings of the print driver within your operating system.
-In order to ensure that GIMP will actually talk to your printer we will now set our Zebra printer as the default by clicking into the start button and then devices and printers.
+In order to ensure that GIMP will actually talk to your printer, we will now set our Zebra printer as the default by clicking on the start button and then devices and printers.
 Then right-clicking on the printer we want and set it for “Set as default printer”.
-Finally, Right click on our printer again and go into “Printing preferences.”
+Finally, Right-click on our printer again and go into “Printing preferences.”
 For reasons unknown GIMP wants to grab the very first setting of my printer which is “USER.”
 Even though there’s a preset for 4×6 shipping labels GIMP refuses to set to that paper type for me and for some reason will always go back to “USER”.
 This is okay, because we can simply edit the USER label.
 And set the default USER profile to 4×6 labels and press OK to save.
 Just to note the printer setting is something you only have to do once during initial setup. afterwards you should be able to continue right along to GIMP.

 Time to launch GIMP

 During initial setup it will take the longest to boot while it finds all of its plugins and scripts.
 After you have launched GIMP for the first time it will load a lot faster!
 Upon loading GIMP you will find windows popping up all over the place.
 This is incredibly messy and we don’t like that.
 So by clicking on Windows and “Single Window Mode” we can make GIMP a little more like Photoshop by having all of the tools and widgets on a single window.